 I’m sure you’ll agree, he’s one of the greatest authors of all time – demonstrated by the sheer volume of his sales.

 What I found captivating in this article is the fact that he always has a heart for his hometown – and serving there by encouraging education in the arts.

 I’m sure there’s a lot we can learn both from his huge success.

-I hope you enjoyed this article – you might also want to check out Stephen King’s Bounce Mojo Bio, and the best of his memes.
+I hope you enjoyed this article – you might also want to check out Stephen’s Bounce Mojo Bio, and the best of his memes.